-Parsons Brinckerhoff's strong record of social responsibility is evidenced not only by the nature of the projects we undertake, but by our commitment to the communities in which these projects are situated.
-Where necessary, we establish innovative and effective mitigation programs, and work with community groups to offset any adverse impacts of project development on both a short- and long-term basis.
+Our solid record of social responsibility is evidenced not only by the nature of the projects we undertake, but also by our commitment to the communities in which these projects are situated.
+Where necessary, we establish innovative and effective mitigation programs, and collaborate with community groups to offset and adverse impacts of project development on both short- and long-term basis.

 Each year, members of Parsons Brinckerhoff’s Green Teams across the US donate hundreds of hours participating in activities to improve their local communities and environment.
 Although many of these events take place on or near Earth Day (April 22), the contributions and their steadfast commitments continue throughout the entire year.
 Stream clean-ups; landscaping; the planting of tree seedlings; and the beautifying of streets and sidewalks are just some of the tasks performed by teams throughout the year.